zulip/zulip-gci/tasks/translations.md

 ## Prerequisites

-* Native fluency in the appropriate language.
+* For tasks A, D, and E: Native fluency in the appropriate language.
+For tasks B and C: This must be your primary language; i.e. your operating system, browser, email, etc defaults should be this language.

 * Update your working copy of Zulip and then create a feature branch.
 [Learn how](../before-every-task.md).